Doctoror/Android-MVPVM-Architecture-Demo/README.md

 The naming and concepts of *Data*, *Domain*, *UI* and *Presentation* layers are taken from [Guide to app architecture](https://developer.android.com/topic/architecture) and pretty much correspond to what they do in the proposed architecture in the linked article.

+Having each layer in it's own Gradle module allows for framework separation and reduces a chance of accidental leaks of responsibilities between layer.
+For example, you cannot access the database or Compose/Views from `*domain* or *Presentation* layer.

+This separation makes updating and replacing frameworks easy.

 ### Domain layer

 This is the core of the application itself.
 I.e. what the application does.